Creating, customizing, and managing markets

 It's possible to create markets in a way that a customer matches more than one market.
 When this happens, there might be multiple customizations that apply to the customer's experience.
 These customizations are resolved into a single customer experience.

-When you create markets with a parent-submarket relationship, submarkets markets inherit the customizations of their parent market by default, when no customizations are present on the child.
-When you add customizations to children markets, some will combine with their parent, and some function as overrides.
+When you create markets with a parent-submarket relationship, submarket markets inherit the customizations of their parent market by default, when no customizations are present on the submarket.
+When you add customizations to submarkets, some will combine with their parent, and some function as overrides.

 Customer experience with currency in Markets